 You hereby expressly acknowledge your understanding that the group contract constitutes a contract solely between your group on your behalf and Massachusetts, Inc. (Blue Cross and Blue Shield), which is a corporation independent of and operating under a license from the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield Plans (the "Association"), permitting Blue Cross and Blue Shield to use the Blue Cross and Blue Shield Service Marks in the Commonwealth of Massachusetts, and that Blue Cross and Blue Shield is not contracting as the agent of the Association.
-You further acknowledge and agree that your group on your behalf has not entered into the group contract based upon representations by any person other than Blue Cross and Blue Shield and that no person, entity, or organization other than Blue Cross and Blue Shield will be held accountable or liable to you or your group on your behalf for any of Blue Cross and Blue Shield's obligations to you created under the group contract.
+You further acknowledge and agree that your group on your behalf has not entered into the group contract based upon representations by any person other than Blue Cross and Blue Shield will be held accountable or liable to you or your group on your behalf for any of Blue Cross and Blue Shield will be held accountable or liable to you or your group on your behalf for any of Blue Cross and Blue Shield's obligations to you created under the group contract.
 This paragraph will not create any additional obligations whatsoever on the part of Blue Cross and Blue Shield other than those obligations created under other provisions of the group contract.

-Eligibility for Group Coverage
+Eligibility for Group Coverage Eliable Employee

-Eligible Employee